An air or gas embolism is a bubble that becomes trapped in a blood vessel and blocks it.

 The seriousness of the blockage depends on which part of the body is affected, the size of the gas bubble and the amount of inert gases (unreactive gases) within the diver's tissues.

-An air embolism can cause different problems depending on where the blockage is:
+An air or gas embolism can cause different problems depending on where the blockage is:

-- arteries leading to the brain – immediate loss of consciousness and may lead to fits or a stroke, causing confusion, dizziness and slurred speech
+- arteries leading to the brain – immediate loss of consciousness and may lead to seizures or fits, or a stroke

-- arteries leading to the heart – a heart attack or an abnormal heart rhythm
+- arteries leading to the heart – a heart attack or an abnormal heartbeat (arrhythmia)

 - a blood vessel to the lungs – a pulmonary embolism

-These conditions are very serious and can be fatal, particularly if the air embolism isn't treated quickly.
+These conditions are very serious and can be fatal, particularly if the air embolism is not treated quickly.

 Treating an air or gas embolism caused by diving